US axes non-essential services for kids at migrant shelters

 “We don’t want to make these reductions but the law requires us to do so until Congress appropriates additional funds,” Mark Weber, spokesman for the Department of Health and Human Service (HHS), told AFP.

-To address the crisis in handling undocumented migrants, HHS needs $2.88 billion (Dh10 billion) dollars.
+To address the crisis in handling undocumented migrants, HHS needs $2.88 billion (Dh10.6 billion).

 Many human rights groups deem these places as being akin to prisons or even concentration camps.

-A handful of activists demonstrated Friday outside a shelter in Homestead, a town 40 miles (70 kilometers) south of Miami.
+A handful of activists demonstrated Friday outside a shelter in Homestead, a town 70 kilometres south of Miami.

 They tried to greet the children through the fence at the facility, and waved red heart signs to show the youngsters were not alone.